mobilemind/OpenInlets/README.md

 + **Mobile Safari setup link** -- [Setup OpenInGoogleChrome] v1.1.0
 + **Mobile Safari setup link** -- [Setup OpenInGoogleMaps] v1.8.0
 + **Mobile Safari setup link** -- [Setup OpenIniOctocat] v1.2.0
++ **Mobile Safari setup link** -- [Setup OpenInWorkingCopy] v1.0.0
-+ **Mobile Safari setup link** -- [Setup SearchIn1Password] v1.2.0
++ **Mobile Safari setup link** -- [Setup SearchIn1Password] v1.2.1

 ## Use

 While viewing web page in Mobile Safari, activate the corresponding bookmarklet (tap it on the bookmark bar or use the Bookmarks/Favorites menu).
 If installed the corresponding iOS app will open to the same document or location.

 ## Requirements